OHDSI/OmopSketch/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-* We do not cite any reference.
-* OMOP is the name of the common data model that we use and it is described in the description
+* There is a change of maintainer: Marta Alcalde-Herraiz -> Cecilia Campanile